 To paraphrase Mark Twain, reports of the death of email have been greatly exaggerated.
 It remains on of your most effective outreach tools, with a return of more than $44 for every $1 spent.
 A well-designed, mobile-friendly email that provides useful information for potential buyers can still attract attention and bring them to your site.

 Combine this with the audience segmentation mentioned at the start to send targeted messages to different groups.
 And here are two pieces of good news.

 First, you don’t have to spend money when you start building your email list because you can use a free service like Mailchimp.
 Second, your Selz store has integrations with some of the main email marketing providers, including Mailchimp and AWeber, making it easy to add new customers to your mailing list.

 Don’t forget about the power of reaching out to people offline to bring them to your site or landing page.
 It’s networking the way it was before LinkedIn and social media.
 Offline business networking events, public events, and meetups like Wordcamps can all help to raise awareness. and help you connect to like-minded people.

 Finally, if you do have some money to spend on promoting your site you could try some promoting your posts on Facebook.
 Promoting your posts will help you reach more of your audience ( your posts typically reach only 6% of your fans), as well as Twitter, or Google Adwords.
 You can keep your spending to a few dollars at a time and track the results.
 You want to learn cheaply and quickly what works and doesn’t work.

 Now it’s your turn.
-With these seven tips on blogging outreach, you can bring more people to your site for free.
-Or if you already successfully grow your audience organically, we’d love to hear how you did it in the comments section below.
+With these seven tips on blogging outreach, you can grow your audience for your site for free.